wagtail/wagtail/docs/topics/writing_templates.rst

     ...
     <img src="{% static "name_of_app/myimage.jpg" %}" alt="My image"/>

-Notice that the full path name is not required and the path snippet you enter only need begin with the parent app's directory name.
+Notice that the full path name is not required and the path snippet you enter only need to begin with the parent app's directory name.

 Multi-site support